 - E. Kurosawa discovered that foolish seedling or ‘bakanae’ disease of rice seedlings was due to the presence of gibberellic acid in the fungus Gibberella fujikuroi

 - Miller et al later identified and crystallised cytokinin and termed as kinetin from herring sperm DNA.
-It is not present naturally in plants

 - H.H.
 Cousins discovered the presence of a gaseous substance in ripened oranges, which hastened the ripening of bananas